On the Fukaya category of a Fano hypersurface in projective space: Weak bounding cochains in the monotone Fukaya category

 Now we give an analogue of Lemma \ref{lemma:weakcy}:

-\begin{lemma} The class $[\phi] \in HH_n(\mathcal{F}^u)^\vee$ given by
+\begin{lemma} The class $[\phi] \in HH_n(\cF^u_w)^\vee$ given by

-is an $n$-dimensional weakly cyclic structure on $\mathcal{F}^u$. \end{lemma} \begin{proof} We must prove that $[\phi]$ is homologically non-degenerate.
+is an $n$-dimensional weak proper Calabi--Yau structure on $\cF^u_w$. \end{lemma} \begin{proof} We must prove that $[\phi]$ is homologically non-degenerate.
 The proof follows that of Lemma \ref{lemma:weakcy} with slight modifications.
 In particular, the quasi-inverse to the map

 is given by contraction with the element

 The argument given in the proof of Lemma \ref{lemma:weakcy} shows that the composition of these two maps is equal to the map